* Freeport can now apply for 10-yr Grasberg permit extension

 * Grasberg is world's 2nd biggest copper mine

-* Timing, valuation of 51 pct divestment yet to be finalized
+* Timing, valuation of 51 pct divestment yet to be finalised

-* Freeport says makes "major concession" on divestment, smelter (Adds Freeport statement, share move)
+* Freeport says makes "major concession" on divestment, smelter (Adds analyst comment; updates shares)

-JAKARTA, Aug 29 (Reuters) - Indonesia has reached a deal to let Freeport-McMoRan Inc keep operating its giant Grasberg copper mine, after the U.S. company agreed to sell a majority stake following years of wrangling.
+JAKARTA, Aug 29 (Reuters) - Indonesia on Tuesday agreed to let Freeport-McMoRan Inc keep operating its giant Grasberg copper mine, after the U.S. company said it would cede control of its Indonesian unit, ending years of wrangling.

 Freeport has been in talks with Indonesia since late 2009 to work out how to shift to a new permit for Grasberg, the world's second-biggest copper mine, as mandated in a mining law passed that year.

-Top-quality copper mines remain rare and the agreement underlines the mine's importance to Freeport, the world's biggest publicly listed copper miner, which produces a quarter of its copper from Grasberg.
+Top-quality copper mines remain rare and the agreement underlines the mine's importance to Freeport, which produces a quarter of its copper from Grasberg.

 It also marks the return of a more muscular stance from a host government, a trend that was common during the commodities boom.